 The regulations do not define what a 'descendant' means.
-However, the Department for Education has confirmed to us that it considers a 'direct descendant' to "include child, grandchild and great-grandchild (to include step and adopted children, but not foster children)".
+However, the UK Government indicated its view on this when England's Department for Education confirmed to us that it considers a 'direct descendant' to "include child, grandchild and great-grandchild (to include step and adopted children, but not foster children)".